PlatyPew/GCTF-challenges/Bashing/README.md

 So we can use special characters and the letters `n` and `f`.
 Now we're getting somewhere.
 Unix has autocompletion functions.
 Typing out `cat *` well expand to `cat <filename>`.
 The asterisk represents any number of characters.
 The question marks represents only one character.

-So by inputting `/??n/??? *`, we manage to view all the files on the folder as well as some system files.
+So by inputting `/??n/??? ./*`, we manage to view all the files in the current directory.
 This reveals the python script and shows what it is actually doing

 ```python
 def getFlag():